patchew-project/qemu/docs/interop/vhost-user.rst

   Bits (0-7) of the payload contain the vring index.
 Bit 8 is the invalid FD flag.
 This flag is set when there is no file descriptor in the ancillary data.
-This signals that polling should be used instead of waiting for a kick.
+This signals that polling should be used instead of waiting for the call. however, if the protocol feature ``VHOST_USER_PROTOCOL_F_IN_BAND_NOTIFICATIONS`` has been negotiated it instead means the updates should be done using the messages.

 ``VHOST_USER_SET_VRING_CALL``
   :id: 13